tazama-lf/frms-coe-startup-lib/README.md

 ## Overview

 `frms-coe-startup-lib` is a library designed to facilitate how messages are transmitted across microservices in the Tazama ecosystem.
-The library is a wrapper around NATS with JetStream support, allowing for flexible and scalable service deployment.
+The library is a wrapper around [NATS](https://nats.io), allowing for flexible and scalable service deployment.

 Key features:
-- **Service Initialization**: Abstractions for initializing NATS
+- **Service Initialization**: Abstractions for initializing NATS.
-- **Message Handling**: Standardized interfaces for processing incoming messages and handling responses.
+- **Message Handling**: Standardized interfaces for processing incoming messages.
 - **Configuration Management**: Tools for loading and managing service-specific configurations.
 - **Logging**: Integration with custom logging services for consistent log management across services.